-Since getting married, I have hosted Thanksgiving.
+Since getting married nearly 20 years ago, I have hosted Thanksgiving.

 So I know a thing or two about how to host Thanksgiving Dinner!

-My first tip to a stress free Thanksgiving, is to plan!
+My first tip to a stress-free Thanksgiving is to plan!

-I suggest finalizing the guest list and menu as far in advance as possible--I personally suggest 3 weeks.
+I suggest finalizing the guest list and menu as far in advance as possible-I personally suggest 3 weeks.

-With these step by step tips on how to prep for Thanksgiving, you will be able to pull off an impressive Thanksgiving Meal--even if you have little time to work with!
+With these step-by-step tips on how to prep for Thanksgiving, you will be able to pull off an impressive Thanksgiving Meal--even if you have little time to work with!

 Grab the Thanksgiving Planner and pick your menu and you are well on your way to an easy, impressive Thanksgiving dinner.

 What to do 3 Weeks Before Thanksgiving

 - Finalize your guest list.
 This may sound obvious, but it is really important to know how many people you are hosting and if they will be staying with you through the holiday weekend.
 If you have not invited your friends or family yet, STOP want you are doing, and do it NOW!